ultralytics/ultralytics/docs/en/guides/security-alarm-system.md

 ### Code

-#### Set up the parameters of the message

 ???+ note

     App Password Generation is necessary

 - Navigate to [App Password Generator](https://myaccount.google.com/apppasswords), designate an app name such as "security project," and obtain a 16-digit password.
 Copy this password and paste it into the designated `password` field in the code below.

-!!! example "Object Counting using YOLO11 Example"
+!!! example "Security Alarm System using YOLO11 Example"

     === "Python"
     ```python
     import cv2

     from ultralytics import solutions

     cap = cv2.VideoCapture(r"G:\Research and Development\visuals\Horse Riding.mp4")